ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Indestructable *(Player only, max 4 levels)*

 **Note:** this requires the mod [Indestructable](../indestructable/) to be installed, or it will not appear in the upgrade pool.
-Recommended settings are: no lives on boss kills or level completion, no limit on lives.
+See the Mod Compatibility section for required settings.

 Gives you extra lives that are automatically expended when you receive lethal damage, restoring some health and temporarily making you invulnerable.
 Each level reduces the amount of damage you need to take to earn an extra life and increases the maximum number you can carry.